Health & Wellbeing

 Run a Mile in Style - in line with The Daily Mile

 Following the success of Sports Relief and running a mile for charity, we launched ‘Run a Mile in Style' in April 2016.
 All children in the school are encouraged to run a mile from 8.30am on a Monday, Wednesday and Friday and adults are warmly invited to join them too.
 Mrs. Young and a team of volunteers from year 5 and 6 help with the organisation.
 In assemblies, we celebrate the achievements as the children gradually build up their miles.
 When they have clocked up 50 miles, they are awarded a special house t-shirt which can be worn for PE sessions and the annual Sports Day.
+In the last school year, we even had 3 children complete 100 miles!

 Why run a mile before school?